Trade ministers agree Asia-Pacific trade pact without US

 Trump´s election has upended years of American-led moves to open up global trade.

-Shortly after, China´s leader Xi Jinping offered a starkly different vision, casting his country as the new global leader for free trade.
+Shortly after, China´s Xi offered a starkly different vision, casting his country as the new global leader for free trade.

 Beijing is not included in the TPP, a deal initially driven through by the former US administration as a counterweight to surging Chinese power in Asia.